 Personal counseling services are available on campus for students who may be having difficulty with drug and alcohol abuse.
 The college works with local substance abuse programs for making student referrals for assessment and treatment.
 Current local options include:

-Alcoholics Anonymous (AA)

-First United Methodist Church, Indianola Sundays, 7pm; Mondays, 7pm; Tuesdays, 8pm; Thursdays, 12pm; Fridays, 7pm www.aa-iowa.org
+Alcoholics Anonymous (AA)- designed for individuals who are struggling with alcohol abuse disorder First United Methodist Church, Indianola Sundays, 7pm; Mondays, 7pm; Tuesdays, 8pm; Thursdays, 12pm; Fridays, 7pm www.aa-iowa.org